-- 1. On the Linux machine on which you wish to install the orchestrator, in a command shell change to the temporary directory where you placed the installation files. - 2.
+- 1. On the Linux machine on which you wish to install the orchestrator, in a command shell change to InstallationScripts subdirectory under the temporary directory where you placed the installation files. - 2.
 Use the chmod command to make the install.sh script file executable.
 The file ships in a non-executable state to avoid accidental execution.
 For example:

-'''

 sudo chmod +x install.sh

-'''

-3. In the command shell, run the install.sh script as root using the following syntax to begin the installation:
+3. In the command shell, run the install.sh script as root using the following parameters to begin the installation:

---url
+--url (Required)